esensi/model/readme.md

 }
 ```

-> **Pro Tip:** Take a look at the generously commented [`Esensi\Model\Model`](https://github.com/esensi/model/blob/master/src/Model.php) source code for details on how to use individual traits without extending the default model.
+> **Pro Tip:** Take a look at the generously commented [`Esensi\Model\Model`](https://github.com/esensi/model/blob/master/src/Model.php) source code for details on how to use individual traits with and without extending the default model.

 ### Use Soft Deletes Instead